sjmduncan/picorpc/Readme.md

 # PicoRPC

-Really small header only RPC in C++17; No dependencies, BYO transport layer, ~~includes~~ will include C# client.
+Really small header only RPC in C++17; No dependencies, BYO transport layer.

-The C++ is modeled on [nanorpc](https://github.com/tdv/nanorpc), but the implementation there didn't quite scratch the itch so here we are.
+Modeled on [nanorpc](https://github.com/tdv/nanorpc), but the implementation there didn't quite scratch the itch so here we are.
 Also includes a copy of [Catch2](https://github.com/catchorg/Catch2) to run tests.

 Discovery of all possible invokable functions (and their return/arg types) is also supported at runtime by repeatedly calling `prpc-get-next-function` which returns minimal information about the function: `<function-id> <return-type> <arg1-type> <arg2-type> ...`.
 When all functions are discovered the return value is `"PRPC_FUNLIST_END"`, after which you're done (or you can start iterating from the beginning again).